UCLA-CS130/Mr.-Robot-et-al./assets/new-features.md

 served up.
 Previously, such files would have been served as plain text, which is off-putting to many users and difficult to read.

-This design document is served up in this way.
+This design document itself is served up in this way.
 It's a perfect example of how Markdown improves readability and the delightfulness of a Lightning-powered user experience.